ben-ng/mutex-js/README.md

 #### Test Suite

-mutex has a comprehensive test suite, and releases always have 100% statement coverage.
+Mutex has a comprehensive test suite, and releases always have 100% statement coverage.

 #### Fuzzer

-mutex has a fuzzer that has detected problems in the past.
+Mutex has a fuzzer that has detected problems in the past.
 You can run it with `npm run fuzz`.
 It will keep running until a consistency issue is detected.

 #### Formal Proof